Heard Island glaciers: Volcanic activity

-Volcanic activity may have caused the glacier changes above 5000 ft between 1949 and 1955 but such activity seems to be minor and localized.
+Volcanic activity may have caused the glacier changes above 5000 ft between 1949 and 1955, but such activity seems to be minor and localized.
 It cannot explain the widespread glacier retreat that has occurred since 1955.
 Snow is a poor conductor of heat, and the meltwater quickly becomes steam, resulting in a dampened response.
-The thin deposits of volcanic ash will reduce albedo and accelerate melt, but thicker deposits of debris and cooled lava will remain on the snow or ice for many years, insulating it against solar radiation and thus reducing melt.
+The thin deposits of volcanic ash reduce albedo and accelerate melt, but thicker deposits of debris and cooled lava remain on the snow or ice for many years, insulating it against solar radiation and thus reducing melt.

 Some of the volcano Big Ben's activities include a major eruption which was observed in 1910, incandescent lava reported in 1950, and new fumaroles seen above 5000 ft on the south western slopes of Big Ben in 1949; these were still active in 1954 but were not seen in 1963 or 1965.